cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 </details>

-# Expressions without valid evaluation
+# Expressions without a valid evaluation

 When an expression cannot be mathematically evaluated (e.g. `1 / 0`, `sqrt(-1)`, `log(0)`, ...), the resulting value
 of the expression is `null`.
 Additionally, `null` values are treated as zero (`0`).
 Therefore, `15 + 6 / 0`